 We traveled the slow way, the right way.
-Driving only a few hours a day, we soaked in each road way, each turn in the river, each curve of the geology uprooting itself from the grass cover along the road.
-This allowed us to dive deeply into each campsite we arrived at.
-We rarely booked our sites.
-Instead, we were almost guided to each place and it felt like the hugest gift ever when we would arrive at a place and there would be the most incredible site just sitting there without a tag or remnants of any person previously there.
+Driving only a few hours a day, we soaked up each road way, each turn in the river, each curve of the geology uprooting itself from grassy knolls.
+This allowed us to dive deeply into each campsite that we experienced.
+Without booking most sites, we found that we were almost guided to each place.
+It felt like the hugest gift to arrive at a campground and see a beautiful site sitting, waiting for us to call it ‘home’ for the evening.

-Sunrise was one of the first gifts that we noted and that endlessly kept on giving.
+One of the biggest gifts that we noted on our adventure was sunrise, a gift that endlessly kept on giving.
 One morning along the cornfields in Minnesota, we witnessed a herd of deer jump through a wheat field.
 Running – almost floating – they raced beside us, with the stillness of morning fog setting behind them as the sun glow began to peak.
 Another morning in South Dakota we were met by a whole herd of Elk beugeling and screeching at each other.
 We parked the car in the road and just watched their movement.

-A pivotal sunrise moment for me began on one cool evening in South Dakota, feet submerged in wild white sage, and we had just finished making dinner over the open fire.
-We listened to Lakota Nation radio and spoke of our experiences witnessing the Pine Ridge Reservation and speaking with some of the people who live there.
+The most memorable sunrise was in South Dakota, feet submerged in wild white sage, having just finished making dinner over the open fire.
+We listened to Lakota Nation radio and spoke of our experiences witnessing the Pine Ridge Reservation and speaking with some of the human beings who live there.
 Our hearts were full and hurting for those who still suffer in this world.
-Then we decided that the next morning we would wake up before sunrise and find the wild herd of Buffalo that roamed the land we camped upon, and we would have coffee with them.
+We then paused and thought about what we needed for the next day.
+Later, we both agreed that the next morning we would wake up before sunrise and find the wild herd of Buffalo that roamed the land we camped upon, and we would have coffee with them.

 Hello, sun in my face.
 Hello, you who make the morning and spread it over the fields and into the faces of the tulips and the nodding morning glories, and into the windows of, even, the miserable and crotchety–